misslivirose/sentiment-visualization/readme.md

     PARTNER STRING
 );
 ```

-The `load_to_sql.py` script also assigns the `platform` string automatically based on the file.
-This will be helpful in doing any kind of visualization or introspection that involves differentiating between how I talk on Facebook vs. LinkedIn.

 ## Assigning sentiment
 The `sentiment.py` script populates the `sentiment` string through a long series of local Ollama calls.
 I found that this worked really well with llama3.1, but feel free to test out different models as well.
 The script parses through each row of the `db.sqlite` database `content` table and sends the `message` string in a request to Ollama with the prompt: "Give a one-word sentiment that best describes the following message.
 Respond with only one word."